BlogInternal Communications Measurement

 It’s interesting to know which internal communications metrics companies are, in fact, tracking.

-With all this in mind, we’ve prepared a list of 25 metrics that you can implement in your communications strategy.
+With all these challenges in mind, we’ve prepared a list of 25 metrics that you can implement in your communications strategy.
 Use them all, or choose those that work best for you.
 We have grouped them according to type for ease of reference.

 Email Communication Metrics

-Of course, there are many factors that can affect open rates.
+Of course, many other factors can affect open rates.
 For example, “Apple recently released a new security feature for iPhones that will significantly impact rates of communications, if engaged or opened on an employee’s mobile device,” says Maddy.
 Cerkl’s Employee Communications in a Post-IOS 15 World Whitepaper has more information to help you improve open rates.

 The click-through rate is the percentage of recipients who click on one or more links within an email out of the total number of recipients.